-COLETTE UNCENSORED tells the story of the author’s passionate quest as a writer, a woman, a pioneer for social change, and a lover.
-Colette wrote the books that the movies Gigi and Cheri were based on, as well as fifty other works.
+COLETTE UNCENSORED tells the story of the celebrated French author’s life as a writer, a woman, a pioneer for social change, and a lover.
+Colette wrote the books that the movie Gigi and Cheri were based on, as well as fifty other works.
 In addition to a prolific career as a writer, Colette blazed trails in many areas, from women’s empowerment, to respect for nature, to sexual liberation.
-Before her exquisite writing was accepted as classic, Colette was shunned by polite society for her scandalous life—her many affairs with women and men, her appearing on stage scantily clad during her years in vaudeville, and her refusal ever to compromise in the pursuit of personal freedom.
+Audiences have remarked that Colette Uncensored resonates deeply with the current political climate.

 The play includes several excerpts from a newly published collection of Colette’s writings, Shipwrecked on a Traffic Island and Other Previously Untranslated Gems, translated by Zack Rogow and Renée Morel.
-Last winter Lorri Holt did a series of readings at Bay Area bookstores to launch the publication of this new collection of Colette’s work.
-The response to these readings was so enthusiastic that Zack and Lorri decided to approach the Kennedy Center in Washington DC about doing a one-woman show based on Colette’s life and work, during the recent revival of the musical Gigi.
-Lorri performed a staged reading of an early version of the show in February 2015 at the Millennium Stage at the Kennedy Center.
+When the book was published, Lorri Holt did a series of readings at Bay Area bookstores to launch publication of this new collection of Colette’s work.
+The response to these readings was so enthusiastic that Zack and Lorri decided to approach the Kennedy Center in Washington D.C. about doing a one-woman show based on Colette’s life and work, during their revival of the musical Gigi.
+Lorri performed a staged reading of an earlier version of the show in February 2015 at he Millennium Stage at the Kennedy Center.

 Zack and Lorri have extensively revised the script under the guidance of David Ford.
 The show now presents an overview of Colette’s life in an intimate theater piece, interwoven with excerpts from the author’s work that display Colette’s extraordinary gifts for storytelling, social commentary, humor, and description of nature.

 Zack Rogow (playwright) is the author, editor, or translator of twenty books or plays.
 His translations from French include the novel Green Wheat by Colette.
 His adaptation and translation of the play Marius by Marcel Pagnol was produced by the Aurora Theatre in Berkeley and by the Storm Theatre in New York.
-He is writing a series of plays that incorporate the works of authors into their life stories, including Things I Didn’t Know I Loved, about the Turkish writer Nazim Hikmet, which had staged readings in Berkeley directed by Barbara Oliver; and at the annual AWP conference.
-Carleton College and University of Alaska have hosted readings of his play Tangled Love, about the Japanese woman poet Yosano Akiko. his play La Vie en Noir about Senegalese poet Léopold Sédar Senghor had a staged reading performed by the Lorraine Hansberry Theatre in San Francisco.
+He is writing a series of plays that incorporate the works of authors into their life stories, including shows about Nazim Hikmet, Yosano Akiko, and Léopold Sédar Senghor.
+His coauthored political farce, Groucho for President, was chosen for this year’s JETFest new play festival in Michigan.
 Rogow has received the PEN/Book-of-the-Month Club Translation Award for his co-translation of André Breton’s Earthlight, and the Bay Area Book Reviewers Translation Award for his English version of George Sand’s Horace.
-He is an associate faculty member in the low-residency Master of Fine Arts in Writing program at the University of Alaska Anchorage.
+He is an associate faculty member in the low-residency Master of Fine Arts in Writing program at the University of Alaska Anchorage. www.zackrogow.com

 Tickets: $20 – $35 sliding scale | $55 and $100 Reserved Seating